 Here, we run through each of the new ones that are confirmed to be included in the title.
 You should be able to see how they look in Kick-Off, Ultimate Team, Career Mode, and more in the near future.

 FIFA 21 new stadiums: Official licenses

-- Providence Park: Portland Timbers
+- Providence Park – Portland Timbers (United States of America)

 New leagues in FIFA 21: Official licenses

 It’s bad news for those hoping for new leagues and competitions in FIFA 21, as EA Sports have not added any in FIFA 21 that we haven’t seen before.
 The Saudi Arabian and Turkish leagues remain after reports that the developers had lost the rights, while all the big European competitions remain like the Premier League, Bundesliga, Serie A, and La Liga, along with EA’s exclusive rights to the UEFA Champions League and Europa League.

 After arriving late in FIFA 20, the Brazillian Serie A, Argentine Premiera Division, CONMEBOL Libertadores, and CONMEBOL Sudamericana all return, although many teams will have generic players rather than their actual lineup.

 From a poll we conducted on Twitter @UltimateTeamUK, over 85 percent of people said they favored the Brazilian league over other rumored picks, so plenty will be glad to see Serie A return.

 From the rumoured bunch, which official league license would you like the game to add next? #FIFA21